It’s a great career

 Get certification that counts

 While there are many entry-level positions in the tourism and hospitality industry, the better positions generally require some type of formal education.
 There are many colleges that offer programs in hotel management but not all diplomas and certificates are equal.
-As you may find yourself working all over the world, you want accreditation that is globally recognized.
+As you may find yourself working all over the world, you want an accreditation that is globally recognized.
 Canadian education is well-regarded throughout the world.
-You’ll also want to look for a college that offers diplomas and certificates through the American Hotel and Lodging Association (AHLA), as AHLA is also internationally recognized.
+You’ll also want to look for a college that offers diplomas and certificates through the American Hotel and Lodging Educational Institute (AHLEI), as AHLEI is also internationally recognized.

 Improve and prove your English ability